Wack0/maciNTosh/README.md

 	* Type `setenv boot-device ide0/disk@0:6\boot.xcf` to set the boot device.
 	* Type `reset-all` or press Ctrl+Cmd+Power to restart.
 	* You'll need to do this again if the PRAM gets reset (e.g. power is removed and PRAM battery is dead or removed).
+	* If you have Mac OS 8/9 working, you can also use the System Disk control panel to set the boot device.
+Select the `Power User` option, and select `Configure Manually` next to `Boot Device`.
+Then change it to `ide0/disk@0:6\boot.xcf` as shown above.
+Hit `Save` and reboot.

 ## Known issues